 A common problem that arises when evaluating methods is when an organisation adopts a trending methodology just because it is popular.
 It is the responsibility of the project manager to undertake a detailed evaluation of the key points suggested above and present a comparative report of at least two matching methodologies to the organisation and the project team.
 Once you have a better understanding of the scope of your project, you will have a better notion of which type of method will best suit your team's requirements.
-Start analysing the advantages and disadvantages of various project management approaches, taking into account whether you're working on a simple or complex project, the elements influencing the delivery of the project, the criteria that may influence certain facets of each approach and whether the project management method enables you to fulfil your organisation's needs and requirements.
+Start analysing the advantages and disadvantages of various project, the elements influencing the delivery of the project, the criteria that may influence certain facets of each approach and whether the project management method enables you to fulfil your organisation's needs and requirements.